 Natural resources should be used optimally, respecting the communities which receive the visitors and ensuring that the economic activities are viable in the long term and that the profits are distributed fairly between those involved.

 Tourism is a powerful tool in ending poverty, protecting the environment, the historical heritage and improving quality of life.
 Well-devised and managed, this sector can significantly contribute to the three elements of sustainable development (economic, social and environmental).
 It is related to other sectors and can generate decent jobs and commercial opportunities.

 It is key that all members, tourism companies included, are as aware of the opportunities as they are of the responsibilities which come with this activity and therefore act in a way that ensures the impact on the communities is both positive and guarantees sustainability.

 As travellers, the diversity of the world we live in is what brings us together and gives us the opportunity to explore and experience, first-hand, the best of each culture and community.
 Respecting our world and everything that makes us different and unique will make your trip an even more valuable experience.
-Take a look at the Practical tips for the responsible traveller: Travel, enjoy and respect.

 We always appreciate your feedback on our sustainable behavior, too.
 You can tell us what you think by following this link to our questionnaire.

 We are always looking to improve!